Would you like to help us?

-Ulster Project Utah is committed to identifying promising teen leaders from Utah and Northern Ireland and nurturing their growth as peacemakers by providing a safe, but challenging environment to learn the skills necessary to unite people whose differences divide them.
+Ulster Project Utah is committed to identifying promising teen leaders from Utah and Northern Ireland.
+We do this by nurturing their growth as peacemakers through the provision of a safe but challenging environment which allows them to learn the skills necessary to unite people whose differences divide their community.

-Over the past 30+ years Ulster Project Utah has hosted 12 teens each July from Omagh, Northern Ireland.
-Over 300 young people from Utah and Northern Ireland have participated in a variety of activities designed to open and encourage channels of communication.
-Open communication leads to understanding, tolerance, trust and reconciliation and creates an environment of friendship where the seeds of long-term change are planted.
+Over the past 30+ years Ulster Project Utah has hosted 12 teens each July from Omagh, Northern Ireland and paired them with their American peers from Utah.
+Over 750 young people from Utah and Northern Ireland have participated in a variety of activities designed to open and encourage channels of communication.
+Open communication leads to understanding, trust, tolerance and reconciliation and creates an environment of friendship where the seeds of long-term change are planted.

 _ _ _ _ _